vechain/vechain-sdk-js/docs/contracts.md

 ### Conclusion

-This example provides a practical demonstration of utilizing the Vechain SDK to build a clause which can be used to deploy a smart contract.
+This example provides a practical demonstration of utilizing the vechain SDK to build a clause which can be used to deploy a smart contract.

 ## Build a Contract Function Call clause

 ### Overview

-This example demonstrates the process of building a clause to call a function on a deployed smart contract using the Vechain SDK.
+This example demonstrates the process of building a clause to call a function on a deployed smart contract using the vechain SDK.

 ```typescript { name=contract-function-call, category=example }
 import { networkInfo, contract } from '@vechainfoundation/vechain-sdk-core';